0xAX/asm/content/asm_3.md

 | Argument count                                                                    | rsp                | eightbyte         |
 | Undefined                                                                         | Low Addresses      |                   |

-As we may see number of command line arguments that was passed to the program is on the top of the stack and the `rsp` register points to it.
-So, fetching the value from the stack will give us the number of arguments.
-Besides that we already know the `cmp` instruction which allows us to compare two values.
-Using this knowledge we can do the very first check in our program - to check that our program got two arguments from command line or print error message otherwise:
+As we can see, the number of command-line arguments passed to the program is stored at the top of the stack, with the `rsp` register pointing to it.
+Fetching this value from the stack gives us the number of arguments.
+Additionally, we already know the `cmp` instruction, which allows us to compare two values.
+Using this knowledge, we can perform the first check in our program — verifying that the program got two arguments from the command line or printing an error message otherwise:

 ```assembly
 ;; Definition of the .text section